 Table 1-3.
 Permits and Approvals Which May Be Required Agency / Department Permit / Approval Description Federal U.S. Army Corps of Engineers (USACE) Clean Water Act Section 404 Permit Requires USACE to review impacts to "waters of the US" (bed, banks, channel, or associated riparian areas of a river, stream, or lake), including impacts to wildlife and vegetation from sediments, diversions, and other disturbances.
 State of California California Department of Fish and Wildlife (CDFW) Streambed Alteration Agreement Requires CDFW to review impacts to "waters of the state" (bed, banks, channel, or associated riparian areas of a river, stream, or lake), including impacts to wildlife and vegetation from sediments, diversions, and other disturbances.
-Regional Water Quality Control Board (RWQCB) General Construction Permit, Waste Discharge Requirements, and Clean Water Act Section 401 Permit Project proponents are required to submit a Notice of Intent to the RWQCB for coverage under the General Construction Permit for activities with disturbance over 1 acre.
-Waste Discharge Requirements are necessary when non-federal "wa of the state" are present.
-Section 401 permits are necessary wl Section 404 permits are required.
+Regional Water Quality Control Board (RWQCB) General Construction Permit, Waste Discharge Discharge Requirements, and of the Project proponents are required to submit a Notice of Intent to the RWQCB for coverage under the General Construction Permit for activities with disturbance over 1 acre.
+Waste Discharge Requirements are necessary when non-federal "waters of the state" are present.
+Section 401 permits are necessary when Section 404 permits are required.
 Regional Mojave Desert Air Quality Management District (MDAQMD) Fugitive Dust Control Plan MDAQMD approval of Dust Control Plan consistent with requirements of MDAQMD Rule 403, which is applicable to construction activity or operations on disturbed surface areas.

 Table 1-3.
-Permits and Approvals Which May Be Required Agency / Department Permit / Approval Description Portable Equipment Registration or Air Quality Permit to Operate Portable equipment subject to local air quality permitting requirements, such as generators or air compressors, must either be registered under the California Air Resources Board (CARB) Portable Equipment Registration Program (PERP) or obtain a local air quality permit to operate.
+Permits and Approvals Which May Be Required Agency / Department Permit / Approval Description Portable Equipment Portable equipment subject to local air quality permitting requirements, such as generators or air compressors, must either Registration or Air be registered under the California Air Resources Board (CARB) Quality Permit to Portable Equipment Registration Program (PERP) or obtain a Operate local air quality permit to operate.